 Patients in whom invasive coronary angiography was unable to locate a major coronary artery or graft

-Current indications for cardiac MRI include evaluation of cardiac structure and function, assessment of myocardial viability, and possibly diagnosis and risk assessment of patients with either known or suspected CAD.
+Indications for cardiac MRI include evaluation of cardiac structure and function and assessment of myocardial viability.
+Cardiac MRI, specifically stress perfusion MRI and quantitative myocardial blood flow analysis, may also be indicated for diagnosis and risk assessment in patients with either known or suspected CAD.

-The main adverse outcomes are unstable angina, MI, and sudden death due to arrhythmias.
+The main adverse outcomes of angina pectoris are unstable angina Unstable Angina Unstable angina results from acute obstruction of a coronary artery without myocardial infarction.
+Symptoms include chest discomfort with or without dyspnea, nausea, and diaphoresis.
+Diagnosis... read more , myocardial infarction Acute Myocardial Infarction (MI) Acute myocardial infarction is myocardial necrosis resulting from acute obstruction of a coronary artery.
+Symptoms include chest discomfort with or without dyspnea, nausea, and/or diaphoresis... read more , and sudden death due to arrhythmias Overview of Arrhythmias The normal heart beats in a regular, coordinated way because electrical impulses generated and spread by myocytes with unique electrical properties trigger a sequence of organized myocardial... read more .
 Annual mortality rate is about 1.4% in patients with angina, no history of MI, a normal resting ECG, and normal BP.
 However, women with CAD tend to have a worse prognosis.
 Mortality rate is about 7.5% when systolic hypertension is present, 8.4% when the ECG is abnormal, and 12% when both are present.
 Type 2 diabetes about doubles the mortality rate for each scenario.

 Prognosis worsens with increasing age, increasingly severe anginal symptoms, presence of anatomic lesions, and poor ventricular function.
 Lesions in the left main coronary artery or proximal left anterior descending artery indicate particularly high risk.
 Although prognosis correlates with number and severity of coronary arteries affected, prognosis is surprisingly good for patients with stable angina, even those with 3-vessel disease, if ventricular function is normal.